I love roads..

-I enjoy watching road crews in China build the fantastic highway infrastructure they have.
+I enjoyed watching road crews in China build the fantastic highway infrastructure they have.
 Some of those sections in Shenzhen, literally got built before my eyes.
 I really really appreciate a good road.

 1. National Highways.
 They see maintenance frequently...